 Trai Byers and Kaitlin Doubleday (married on show) share the same birthday.
 Byers is one year older.

 Taraji P. Henson, who portrays Cookie Lyon, the mother of Jamal (Jussie Smollett), is only 13 years older than he is.
 Trai Byers (Andre Lyon) and Jussie Smollett (Jamal Lyon) are the same age (born in 1983), although Andre is the older brother in the series.

-Macy Gray was initially cast in a recurring role in Season 1 as Tasha, a woman having an affair with Hakeem but her storyline was written out.
+Macy Gray was initially cast in a recurring role in season 1 as Tasha, a woman having an affair with Hakeem.
+Her storyline was cut.

 Terrence Howard as Lucious Lyon in the TV series Empire in 2002 appeared in Mary J. Blige's video for " Be Without You ".

 As mentioned in the episode "Sinned Against" (2.9), Cookie's real first name is Loretha.